PakizeBozkurt/pakize-css/README.md

-# pakize bozkurt
+# Pakize Bozkurt
-html and css challenge
+# HTML and CSS challenge

 CSS Grid is a two-dimensional layout system for the web that allows developers to create grid-based layouts using rows and columns.
 It allows you to arrange elements into rows and columns, and then control the size, position, and spacing of those elements.